-plant speciescolours Opportunities for people to be concealed should be minimised 3C - 2 Amenity of the public domain is retained and enhanced.
-Planting softens the edges of any raised terraces to the street, for example above subbasement car parking.
+- plant species - colours Opportunities for people to be concealed should be minimised 3C - 2 Amenity of the public domain is retained and enhanced.
+Planting softens the edges of any raised terraces to the street, for example above sub- basement car parking.
 Satisfactory landscaping is proposed on the site including the deep soil area.
 Yes Mail boxes should be located in lobbies, perpendicular to the street alignment or integrated into front fences where individual street entries are provided.
-The design of the development will enhance the amenity of the area whilst retaining privacy and security for the residential The visual prominence of underground car park vents should be occupants of the building. minimised and located at a low level where possible.
-The proposed setbacks of the built form and the presence of the Substations, pump rooms, garbage storage areas and other service requirements should be located in basement car parks or out of view.
-Pacific Drive and Hill Street road reserves to the south and east will ensure that amenity impacts Ramping for accessibility should be minimised by building entry location and setting ground floor levels in relation to footpath levels. on the public domain will be minimal as the proposal will be clearly and significantly separated from Durable, graffiti resistant and easily cleanable materials should be used. public spaces.
-Where development adjoins public parks, open space or bushland, the design positively addresses this interface and uses a number of the following design solutions:
+The visual prominence of underground car park vents should be minimised and located at a low level where possible.
+Substations, pump rooms, garbage storage areas and other service requirements should be located in basement car parks or out of view.
+Ramping for accessibility should be minimised by building entry location and setting ground floor levels in relation to footpath levels.
+Durable, graffiti resistant and easily cleanable materials should be used.
+Where development adjoins public parks, open space or bushland, the design positively addresses this interface and uses a number of the following design solutions: The design of the development will enhance the amenity of the area whilst retaining privacy and security for the residential occupants of the building.
+The proposed setbacks of the built form and the presence of the Pacific Drive and Hill Street road reserves to the south and east will ensure that amenity impacts on the public domain will be minimal as the proposal will be clearly and significantly separated from public spaces.